 1. Be firm and strong.

 Be resolute about your decision and immovable.
-If you really do want to break up with him and you are sick of the situation, he shouldn’t be able to wheedle his way around you.
-One of the strengths of the guy in this relationship is that he has the power to get around you.
+If you really do want to break up and you’re sick of the situation, he shouldn’t be able to wheedle his way around you.
+One of the strengths that he’s employed up until this point in the affair is talking you into (and out of) certain things.
 This time he can’t.
 This time he won’t.

 2. Make it about YOU, not HIM.

-If you put the focus of the breakup on him, he can make excuses that he means at the time but probably don’t hold up after the event and he’ll make promises that he means at the time but is also unlikely to keep.
+If you put the focus of the breakup on him, he can make excuses that he means at the time but probably don’t hold up after the event.
+Promises will be made that are highly unlikely to be kept once you’ve calmed down.
 Yes, you are breaking up because he can’t give you what you need, want and deserve, however, you’re also breaking up with him because YOU are better than this.
 You are not that woman anymore.

 3. Remind yourself that he is throwing you the crumbs of his time and his emotions.

 Yes, you may be conditioned to think that the crumbs are enough for you, but the reality is that a healthy relationship with a man that is only with you and puts you at the centre of his life, feels far different to the flimsy ‘relationship’ that you’re in now.
 That and whatever you’re prepared to settle for is what you’re going to get.
 You always deserve more than crumbs.